turbo-badex/kubernetes-homelab/README.md

 *(Spare CPU/RAM intentionally left free for snapshots and future VMs.)*

+To prevent the K3s cluster’s LoadBalancer services from ever colliding with DHCP leases on my home network, i first carved out a “static” slice of the LAN’s /24.
+The router’s DHCP pool was narrowed from 10.0.0.2‑10.0.0.253 to 10.0.0.2‑10.0.0.200, leaving 10.0.0.240‑10.0.0.250 permanently unassigned by DHCP.
+I then declared that exact block in our IPAddressPool and L2Advertisement resources inside metallb-system, ensuring MetalLB is the only service that can claim those addresses.
+Whenever a Kubernetes Service is patched to type: LoadBalancer, MetalLB now draws from this reserved pool, advertises the chosen IP via ARP, and the router never tries to hand the same address to a new device—guaranteeing zero IP‑conflict between the cluster and anything else on the network.

 🔧 Tools and Applications
 The homelab runs a variety of applications, deployed using Kubernetes and managed declaratively through GitOps.
 Here’s an overview of the setup: